What are guardians?

 Married Parents - Generally, if one parent passes away, the other automatically becomes the guardian.
 In our online Will service, you can appoint a backup person as the guardian in case both parents are gone.

-Unmarried Parents - Usually, the mother is the automatic legal guardian of the children and the father is not, so it is common to appoint the father as the guardian first, and then choose someone as a back up if both parents are gone.
+Unmarried Parents - Usually, the mother is the automatic legal guardian of the children and the father is not (unless the person is listed as the father in the child's birth certificate or others), so it is common to appoint the father as the guardian first, and then choose someone as a back up if both parents are gone.

 If the father is also the legal guardian of the children, then the appointment in your Will with us would only take effect when both parents gone.
 We would recommend that you discuss and agree on the guardians to avoid potential disputes in the future.